mozilla/quality.mozilla.org/plugins/achievements/readme.txt

 Fixes several bugs with the bundled widgets.

 == Frequently Asked Questions ==
-For information, support, premium enhancements and developer documentation, visit http://achievementsapp.com/.
+For information, support, and developer documentation, visit http://achievementsapp.wordpress.com/.

 == License ==
 "Achievements for BuddyPress"
-Copyright (C) 2009-11 Paul Gibbs
+Copyright (C) 2009-12 Paul Gibbs

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by